 His Majesty’s Theatre with West Australian Symphony Orchestra

-Running time: Two hours and 30 minutes including two intervals
+Running time: Three hours including two intervals

 A re-imagined, classical ballet full of bold colour, energy and a devastating love triangle.